joonson/syncnet_python/README.md

 Please cite the paper below if you make use of the software.

 ## Dependencies
+Update pip to >= 19.3 otherwise dependency installation may fail.
+See [opencv-contrib-python](https://pypi.org/project/opencv-contrib-python/) FAQ for more information.

 ```
 pip install -r requirements.txt
 ```